What is FATCA?

-The Foreign Account Tax Compliance Act (FATCA) is United States (US) law aimed at reducing tax evasion by US citizens who have financial accounts outside the United States.
+- The Foreign Account Tax Compliance Act (FATCA) is United States (US) law aimed at reducing tax evasion by US citizens and tax residents who have financial accounts outside the United States

-Financial institutions within New Zealand, including Kiwibank, are required to provide relevant information to the Inland Revenue Department (IRD) about customers who may be considered as a ‘US person’ and therefore required to complete a US tax return.
+- New Zealand financial institutions, including Kiwibank, are required to provide relevant information to Inland Revenue (IR) about customers who may be considered to be a ‘US person’ for FATCA purposes

 Who is affected by FATCA?